jackwilsdon/contxt/README.md

 ﻿# Contxt
-A simple directed draph library for C#.
+A simple directed graph library for C#.